 If you make alimony payments to an ex-partner, up to €13,805 can also be deducted.

-Taxpayers with children can claim education expenses if the child attends a private school in Germany equivalent to 30% of tuition fees, along with child allowance and childcare costs for children under the age of 14.
+Taxpayers with children can claim education expenses if the child attends a private school in Germany.
+Allowable expenses are equivalent to 30% of tuition fees, along with child allowance and childcare costs for children under the age of 14.

-If you’re employed, you can deduct certain income-related expenses that are documented and haven’t already been reimbursed by your employer.
+If you are employed, you can deduct certain income-related expenses that are documented and haven’t already been reimbursed by your employer.

 You can also make insurance contributions, including:

-- health insurance: 100% deductible for statutory health insurance and private health insurance for primary healthcare;
+- German health insurance: 100% deductible for statutory health insurance and private health insurance for primary healthcare

 Self-employed income tax allowances in Germany

 In Germany, self-employed workers are subject to the same €10,374 allowance as other workers, but they also get a €2,800 allowance for health insurance.

 Another way self-employed workers can reduce their tax bill is to offset work-related outgoings against their overall tax bill.